 Son of John and Bridget Caulfield nee Kenny, Coolroe.
 Wife Mary

 Son of James and Margaret Caulfield nee Browne of Lady Lane, New Ross, Co.
 Wexford.

 Son of Brian and Anastasia Cavanagh née Venn of Duncannon Fort, Co.
 Wexford.

 Son of Miss Catherine Dooley.
 His mother married Denis Daly, Mary Street, New Ross, in 1896.

 Son of Simon and Kate Dempsey née Whitty formerly Byrne.
-He was previously 63393 Constable in the RIC.
-Brother of Thomas Dempsey of 'Mountain View' Castle Street Bray, Co.
+Served as 63393 Constable in the Royal Irish Constabulary from 1907.
+Brother of Thomas Dempsey of 'Mountain View', Castle Street, Bray, Co.
 Wicklow.

 Grandson of Mrs Sarah Lynch formerly Leary nee Murphy, 10 Duffry Gate, Enniscorthy.
 Step-sister Stasia Leary.
 Nephew of Michael Leary.

 Son of James T and Jane Devereaux of Glenbrook, Waiku, Aukland.
 Grandson to Mr John Buttle, Templeshannon, Enniscorthy